Corsicana, Texas: Arts and entertainment

 A green park a short walk from the county courthouse downtown has meandering creeks and walking, jogging, and biking trails.
 Other amenities include lighted tennis courts, a children's play area with a retired fire truck, spray park, and designated skate area.
 At one end of the community park is the town YMCA, with a year-round indoor pool, basketball courts, cardio- and free-weight equipment, and instructor-led fitness workshops.

 The town has several museums: Pioneer Village, located by Jester Park, offers reconstructed buildings and artifacts from the early historical period of the area.
 A museum is dedicated to Lefty Frizzell, a Nashville singer born in town during the late 1920s.

 The Cook Education Center, located on the Navarro College campus, is a multifaceted venue offering event space, gift shop, a planetarium, Civil War museum, and Western Art gallery.
 The planetarium is among the largest in Texas, featuring a 60 ft dome and 200 seats.
 The planetarium offers narrated astronomical shows and 70 mm film for nominal admission.

 The center is also home to the Pearce Collections Museum, which boasts a collection of Civil War memorabilia and a Western Art gallery featuring a number of renowned Western artists.
 The Cook Education Center hosts the annual Navarro College Foundation fundraiser Elegance, which benefits scholarship programs for Navarro College students.
 The Navarro College Performing Arts Department stages several musical recitals and two staged plays a year at the Dawson Auditorium on the west side of town.

-Cinergy Cinemas and Entertainment opened a complex in 2011 near the intersection of highways 287 and 45 containing eight theaters, mini bowling, a go-kart track, and an arcade/game room.
-In 2015, the location was sold to Schulman Theaters and is now branded as Schulman's Movie Bowl Grille-Corsicana.

-The Navarro County Exposition Center on West State Highway 22 hosts many horse shows year-round.